Postdoctoral Fellowship in Pediatric Neuropsychology

 Overview and mission

-The Department of Child and Adolescent Psychiatry and Behavioral Sciences (DCAPBS) at Children’s Hospital of Philadelphia (CHOP) has an opening for a postdoctoral fellow in pediatric neuropsychology for the 2022 – 2024 training years (start date mid-July).
+The Department of Child and Adolescent Psychiatry and Behavioral Sciences (DCAPBS) at Children’s Hospital of Philadelphia (CHOP) does not have an opening for the 2025-2026 year.
+Please check back next year for openings.

 This unique, two-year fellowship is designed for those interested in a career as a scientist/practitioner in pediatric neuropsychology.
 It meets the criteria set forth by the Houston Conference Policy Statement on education and training, and participates in the match process through the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).